biocorecrg/RNAseq_course_2019/docs/qc.md

 log has been saved to "QC/subsample_to_trim-trimmed.log".
 ```

-We can look at the read distribution after the trimming of the adapter by inspecting the log-file or re-launching FastQC.
+We can look at the read distribution after the trimming of the adapter by inspecting the log-file or **re-launching FastQC**.

 ```{bash}
 $RUN fastqc QC/subsample_to_trim-trimmed.fastq -o QC